navh/postal-parser/README.md

 ### Steps for training the model
  1. Create cluster using create_clusters.sh
  2. Create graph for the model using the [notebook.](https://github.com/Beaver-2020/postal-parser/blob/master/training/create_graph.ipynb) and save it to the GS bucket and specifying the path in the graph_path in the python file.
 The parameters of the graph should be specified based on the data you have.
- 3. Submit pyspark job using submit_pyspark_job.sh.
+ 3. Submit pyspark job using submit_job.sh.
  4. Optimize the model based on the results.
  5. Test on bank data and repeat the process with randomized data.